hemidactylus/ubq2/README.md

         - counter operation hours/days
         - counter's right to be in the digest

-    - must provide an email-sending interface e.g. for alerts
+    - must provide an email-sending interface e.g. for alerts / an alert table for historical or failovers

     - must have cron-based log analysis and stats
     - must have cron-based offline checks